Blosc/bloscpack/README.rst

 Installation
 ------------

-The package is available on PyPi, so you may use pip to install it:
+The package is available on PyPi, so you may use pip to install the dependencies and bloscpack itself:

 .. code-block:: console

+    $ pip install -r requirements.txt
     $ pip install bloscpack

 If you want to install straight from GitHub, use pip's VCS support: